 The confirmation move is direct.
 When the cuspal sub-lord analysis has identified the significators of a house and the dasha-antardasha layer has narrowed the timing to a specific window, the ruling planets of the moment are compared against the significators list.
 If the running dasha lord, antardasha lord, or one of the cusp's significators appears in the ruling-planets list at the moment of query, KP treats the event as confirmed for that window.
 If none of the significators appears in the ruling planets, the timing is considered weak even if the dasha pattern looks promising on paper.

 This step often surprises new students of KP because it folds the moment of the question itself into the prediction.
 Two clients asking the same career question of the same astrologer on two different days can receive subtly different timing answers, because the ruling planets at the two moments differ and confirm different windows of the same dasha sequence.
-KP frames this not as inconsistency but as additional precision — the chart speaks one truth, but the moment of asking refines which window of that truth is currently active.
+KP frames this not as inconsistency but as additional precision: the chart speaks one truth, while the moment of asking refines which window of that truth is currently active.

 A Step-by-Step Workflow for One Binary Question